Xhafer Deva: World War II

 By 1941, Deva was the first Kosovo Albanian political leader to declare himself ready to collaborate with the Germans in the event of the Axis invasion of Yugoslavia.
 Having been in contact with the Abwehr (the German military intelligence) for some time, he met Hermann Neubacher, the German special representative for southeastern Europe, in Belgrade prior to the invasion and had given the latter his support.

 The Axis powers invaded the Kingdom of Yugoslavia on 6 April 1941.
 Afterwards, the country was dismantled and the Wehrmacht established the Territory of the Military Commander in Serbia under a military government of occupation.
 The territory included most of Serbia proper, with the addition of the northern portion of Kosovo and the Banat.
 Italian Albania was expanded to include adjacent parts of Yugoslavia incorporated mainly from the Yugoslav banovinas (regional subdivisions) of Vardar and Morava.
 Most of Kosovo was annexed to Albania and in the beginning Albanians living there enthusiastically welcomed the Italian occupation.
 Although officially under Italian rule, the Albanians controlled the region and were encouraged to open Albanian language schools, which had been banned by the Yugoslav government.
 The Italians also gave the inhabitants Albanian citizenship and allowed them to fly the Albanian flag.

-On April 26 Deva organised a meeting between Albanian representatives from Kosovo and south Sandžak with German general Friedrich-Georg Eberhardt about organisation of 'new order'.
+On April 26 Deva organized a meeting between Albanian representatives from Kosovo and south Sandžak with German general Friedrich-Georg Eberhardt about organization of 'new order'.
 Eberhardt demanded that new municipal governments have to be formed and claim that Adolf Hitler will probably allow cleansing of Serbs from these areas, but any radical actions shouldn't be rushed.
 Later that year, Deva worked with the Balli Kombëtar and the Germans to establish a pro-German Albanian government in Kosovo linked to the Albanian nation.
-He quickly became the Balli Kombëtar's most powerful figure, instructing members to follow a militant interpretation of Islam.
+He quickly became the Balli Kombëtar's most powerful figure.
 The most capable Kosovo Albanian politician of the war, he was then appointed head of the local administration in German-occupied Mitrovica.
 After the capitulation of Italy, Deva and Bedri Pejani, assisted by the German emissary Franz von Schweiger, set up the Second League of Prizren on 16 September 1943.
 The league, whose aim was to defend the borders of Greater Albania, declared jihad (holy war) against Slavs, Gypsies and Jews and sought to create an ethnically cleansed Greater Albania.
-Between 4 and 7 December 1943, 400 soldiers of Kosovo Regiment commanded by Deva surrounded Peć and committed mass murder of local Serbs and Montenegrins, killing at least 300 people.
+Between 4 and 7 December 1943, 400 soldiers of Kosovo Regiment commanded by Deva surrounded Peja and committed mass murder of local Serbs and Montenegrins, killing at least 300 people.
 Deva subsequently placed the newly established units of Balli Kombëtar under the command of the Germans.